 Sitting, listening to people share, and gathering up wisdom from the room.
 I was taking notes for later, and my pen started writing without a thought.
 Looking at the page it read, “I don’t need an intimate relationship, but I do need/want love.”
 The date was Sunday, July 2nd, which was right before I Bled Out, and then came, You are Good.

 I’ve been reading Melody Beattie.
-My heart is tender now, and I want to keep it.
+My heart is tender now, and I want to keep it that way.
 To keep a tender heart you have to douse yourself with the tender-hearted.
 Like the ferns on the porch that get drenched everyday, I’m going to trust the process.